pluskid/Mocha.jl/docs/user-guide/layers/util-layer.rst

 Utility Layers
 ~~~~~~~~~~~~~~

+.. class:: ConcatLayer

+   Concating multiple blobs into one along the specified dimension.
+Except in
+   the concatenation dimension, the shapes of the blobs being concatenated should
+   be the same.

+   .. attribute:: dim

+      Default 3 (channel).
+The dimension to concat.
+Should be an iteger within the
+      range 1 to 4.

+   .. attribute:: bottoms

+      Names of the blobs to be concatenated.

+   .. attribute:: tops

+      Name of the concatenated output blob.

 .. class:: HDF5OutputLayer

    Take some blobs in the network and write the blob contents to a HDF5 file.